 Employers who hire work release participants are, by statute, acting as agents (inmate supervisors) of the Secretary of Corrections [KSA 75-5210(h)].
 Therefore, we feel it is important for you to understand the basic work release philosophy and facility rules so that you may better assist the inmate in his/her community re-integration process.

-Each visit to our office results in roughly 4 completed job applications.
+Each visit to our office results in an average of 4 online applications completed per user.

-Our computers are online and have access to email, Google, and more.
+Our computers are online and have access to Google Maps, Indeed, CareerBuilder, and other popular websites.